-The first is the JDBC plugin which offers the ability to execute almost any DML (data manipulation language) or DDL (data definition language) statements against almost any JDBC compliant database.
+The first is the JDBC plugin, which offers the ability to execute almost any DML (data manipulation language) or DDL (data definition language) statements against almost any JDBC compliant database.
 The primary function of the JDBC plugin is to take SQL statements from one or more files and execute them against the database in a user-supplied sequence.

 The Oracle Database Plugin

 The second is the Oracle Database plugin which offers the ability to determine what has changed between a new version of an object and the exiting object in the Oracle database.
-The primary function of the Oracle Database plugin is to take a new version of an Oracle object defined in either a DDL file or source database and compare it the target database to identify and apply any differences.
+The primary function of the Oracle Database plugin is to take a new version of an Oracle object defined in either a DDL file or source database and compare it to the target database to identify and apply any differences.

 Comparing the Plugins’ Major Feature/Functions